-Really, everything about the 2010 edition sounds better.
+Really, everything about this 2014 edition sounds better.
 The complexity of Hendrix’s chords on “I Don’t Live Today,” as well as the feedback that builds during the song, features far greater clarity and detail.
 Multi-tracked vocals are also broader and more convincing.
 On “May This Be Love,” Hendrix’s chords and pull-offs have room to expand and register, whereas they quickly decay on the older pressing.
 Similarly, the beauty of Hendrix’s chord structures on “The Wind Cries Mary” unfolds with extra spaciousness, and Mitchell’s snare echoes soundly in the right channel, adding to the drama.
 The waves of Hendrix’s solo, built on single notes and chord runs, blossom with noticeable richness.
 The sonic thrills of “Third Stone from the Sun,” with its sound effects, feedback, and dynamic force, comes through with far greater resolution.

-Marino also did the vinyl cut for the 1997 2-LP reissue for MCA.
+Sterling’s George Marino did the vinyl cut for the 1997 2-LP reissue for MCA.
 That pressing, mastered from digital files, possesses plenty of detail, but lacks the generous sense of space conveyed by the newer version.
 It also displays some top-end edginess.
 For all the high-frequency detail on the 2010 reissue, it never turns bright or fatiguing.

 Current pressings of the album stem from Quality Records Pressings and meet the plant’s high standards for flatness and quiet backgrounds.
 The cover is heavyweight cardboard, with finely reproduced original cover art.
 The interior gatefold includes a series of color photos of Hendrix playing and some handwritten text by the guitarist.
 The enclosed booklet is a larger-sized version of the CD booklet that has appeared with the recording since its 1997 digital reissue.